DavidSpain/Hello-world/README.md

 # Hello-world
-My first Git Hub repository
+My first Git Hub repository.
+I'm david and this is my first edit